fish-shell/fish-shell/CONTRIBUTING.md

 ### Travis CI Build and Test

 The Travis Continuous Integration services can be used to test your changes using multiple configurations.
 This is the same service that the fish shell project uses to ensure new changes haven't broken anything.
-Thus it is a really good idea that you leverage Travis CI before making a pull-request to avoid embarrasment at breaking the build.
+Thus it is a really good idea that you leverage Travis CI before making a pull request to avoid potential embarrassment at breaking the build.

-You will need to [fork the fish-shell repository on GitHub](https://help.github.com/articles/fork-a-repo/).
-Then setup Travis to test your changes before you make a pull-request:
+You will need to [fork the fish-shell repository on GitHub](https://help.github.com/articles/fork-a-repo/), then setup Travis to test your changes before making a pull request.

 1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account, accepting the GitHub access permissions confirmation.
-1. Once you're signed in, and your repositories are synchronised, go to your [profile page](https://travis-ci.org/profile) and enable the fish-shell repository.
+1. Once you're signed in and your repositories are synchronised, go to your [profile page](https://travis-ci.org/profile) and enable the fish-shell repository.
 1. Push your changes to GitHub.

 You'll receive an email when the tests are complete telling you whether or not any tests failed.